 Green With Envy

 In school, there was a beautiful girl named Regina, who I spent years being jealous of.
 Her long flowing hair, delicate features, and trendy clothes put my curly mullet, awkward features, and old lady wardrobe to shame.
 We’ve all had a few Reginas in our lives.
-The secret is that jealousy is that you can use jealousy to your advantage.
+The secret is that you can use jealousy to your advantage.
 If you frequently want what someone else has, read on to discover how to turn your feelings of jealousy into inspiration.

 Redefine Your Perception of Jealousy